Go Back

 Make the garlic butter:

-• In a medium sauté pan, melt the butter over medium heat, until it begins to bubble.
+• In a medium skillet, melt the ¾ cup butter over medium heat, just until it begins to bubble.

-• Add in the minced garlic and cook it over medium heat, stirring constantly.
+• Add in the 5 cloves garlic, minced and cook over medium heat, stirring constantly.
 Cook just until the garlic is fragrant and turning translucent, about 2 minutes.
 Do not allow the garlic to brown.

 • Remove the pan from the heat.
-Stir in the dried parsley and set the pan aside to let the butter mixture cool.
+Stir in the 1 tablespoon dried parsley, 1 teaspoon salt, and ¼ teaspoon black pepper.
+Set the pan aside to let the butter mixture cool.

 Prepare the bread dough:

-• Divide the bread dough in half.
-Roll out one portion of dough into a long rope.
-Cut or tear the rope into 1-inch portions, rolling each one into a ball.
+• Divide the 24 ounces white bread dough in half.
+Roll each half into a long rope.
+Cut or tear the ropes into 1-inch portions, and roll each portion into a ball.

 Coat the dough balls:

-• Grease the inside of a Bundt pan or tube pan (a pan with a hole in the center) with butter or nonstick spray.
+• Grease the inside of a Bundt pan or tube pan (a pan with a hole in the center) with Nonstick spray or butter.

 • Pour the butter-garlic-parsley mixture into a large bowl.
-Add in the dough balls one at a time and make sure they get coated with butter on all sides.
+Add in the dough balls one at a time, turning them in the mixture to coat them on all sides.

-• Next, add in the fresh mozzarella pieces and shredded Parmesan cheese.
+• Next, add in the 8 ounces fresh mozzarella cheese, cut into small pieces and 1 cup freshly-grated Parmesan cheese.

-• Use a large spoon or your hands to gently mix everything together, so that the cheeses are distributed throughout the dough balls and butter mixture.
+• Use a large spoon or your hands to gently mix the coated dough balls with the cheeses, so that the cheeses are distributed throughout the dough balls and butter mixture.

 • Spoon all of the dough balls, cheeses, and butter mixture into the prepared Bundt pan.
 Move dough pieces around as needed so that there's an even layer in the pan.